ablakely/shadow/README.md

   it's goal is to be a stable IRC bot with cool featues.

 ## How do I install shadow?
-  Just run install.pl, we'll do the rest!
-(You will need the perl JSON module off CPAN.)
+  Just run installdepends.pl, we'll do the rest!
+(Might need C libs or sudo depending on your system)

 ## Where can I get support for shadow?
   * Try irc.bbsn.ca #ephasic